mlindsk/odmgm/README.md

 install.packages("gRapHD/gRapHD_0.2.6.tar.gz", repos = NULL, type = "source")
 ```

 The `gRapHD` package is needed to fit a mixed interaction graph.
 Currently, the `R` package ecosystem lacks good maintained algorithms for the purpose of model selection in mixed graphical models.
+We provide the wrapper function `odmgm:::fit_mixed_graph`.

 The Analysis
 ============